 Schools and offices that have purchased equipment with categorical funds (e.g. Title I, State Compensatory Education, etc.) should refer to Reference Guide No. REF-823, "Inventory of Equipment Purchased through Categorical Programs" dated March 20, 2004, issued by the Division of Specially Funded and Parent/Community Programs, for additional inventory requirements.

 MAJOR CHANGES:

-This revision replaces Bulletin No. BUL-273 of the same title issued on July 8, 2003, from the Accounting and Disbursements Division.
-The content has been updated to reflect current District policy and restructuring, and the current language contained in Education Code 35168, Board Rule No. 1703, and Board Rule No. 1704.
+This revision replaces Bulletin No. BUL-273 of the same title issued on July 8, restructuring, and the current language contained in Education Code 35168,